bryant-finney/pyspry/README.md

   --no-ansi      Force disable ANSI output

 CONFIGURED TASKS
-  setup-versioning      Install the 'poetry-dynamic-versioning' plugin to the local 'poetry' installation docs                  Generate this package's docs
-    --docformat         The docstring style (default: google)
-    --output-directory  The output directory (default: docs) lab                   Run Jupyter Lab lint                  Lint this package test                  Test this package and report coverage
+  setup-versioning  Install the 'poetry-dynamic-versioning' plugin to the local 'poetry' installation docs              Generate this package's docs docserver         Use 'pdoc' to launch an HTTP server for this package's docs lab               Run Jupyter Lab lint              Lint this package test              Test this package and report coverage
 ```

 ## Reports